itsmeipg/mpv-config/README.md

 If using a keybind to toggle a shader, use the same shader path defined in uosc-video-settings.conf (default: ~~/shaders) to prevent activating shaders twice.
 If the amount of shaders in the list changes, you messed up something in the uosc-video-settings.conf's shader profile syntax or used the wrong path in input.conf to toggle a shader.

 # Shaders
+- Find a faster way to check if a stored_function already exists.
 - [Anime4k(A/A+A/B/B+B/C/C+A)](https://github.com/bloc97/Anime4K) Usually makes the anime look better, but in some anime, artifacts are noticeable.
 I don't have a 4K monitor, but less artifacts downscaling to 1440p than on 1080p.
 Individual shader modes sourced from [Anime4K-GUI](https://github.com/mikigal/Anime4K-GUI/tree/master/resources/shaders) so less clutter in shaders folder.
 - [Anime4k(Darken-Thin-Deblur)](https://github.com/bloc97/Anime4K/wiki/DTD-Shader) Config has all three separate shaders and put into a profile.
 - [ArtCNN(C4F16/C4F32)](https://github.com/Artoriuz/ArtCNN/tree/main/GLSL) No idea what this does but it's cool.
 Haven't really used it.